 1. Flat locked seam or butted seam

-it is a widely used in the lingerie making.
+It is a widely used seam in the lingerie making.
 Two parts of fabric are attached bringing the edges adjacent to each other instead of layering on top of one another.
 A Cover stitch or zigzag stitch is used to join the raw edges.
 It is ideal for sports undergarments where a lot of parts need to be stitched together for a frame like fit and support without making it bulky.

 A tape of fabric or elastic is stitched along the raw edges of the fabric just like casing.
 It Site titlegives reinforced structural form to the dress.
 Best examples are corsets and balconette bras .
 Taped seam is used along the sides of a bra to give proper reinforcement.
 In case of attaching an elastic, a zigzag or 3 point zigzag stitches are used.
 Since it gives room for stretching without breaking the stitch.

 A bonded seam is used mainly at the hemlines to secure the raw edges.
 This is very much functional as there are no stitches and gives an invisible hemline.
 The hemline is folded with very thin double side adhesive tape inside and is welded together using heat.

 It is used mainly in leather lingerie.
 It gives a neat look on both sides without adding bulk.
 The seam is worked out on the wrong side of the fabric.
 It gives a smooth finish on top.